-A: We have a Study Room designated for Year 10s from 12.30pm to 1.25pm.
-This will be in Study Centre 2.
+A: We have a Study Room (A17 or A18) designated for Year 10s from 1-1.30pm and 3.30-4.30pm Tuesday to Thursday.
 You are welcome to come along with friends and revise/complete homework.
 There will also be one of our KS4 Learning Mentors there for help and support with your work.

 Q: I don’t know what I want to do in the future.
 Can someone help with this?